shawnbrown/how-to-install/pip_on_pypy_in_env.rst

 Installing ``pip`` for ``pypy`` in a Development Environment
 ============================================================

-These instructions assume use of a conda/miniconda enviromnt but a venv/virtualenv envirment should work as well (adjust directory references as appropriate).
+These instructions assume the use of a conda/miniconda environment but a venv/virtualenv envirment should work as well (adjust directory references as appropriate).